 To grow in happiness, meditate on positive affirmations such as “I am whole; I am complete.”
 Or focus on the word “happiness” or “gratitude.”
 You can repeat these words over and over in your mind or out loud.
 Repeat them, so they are internalized.
 You are planting a seed of thought, and with each repetition, it grows.

 Focusing on an image (real or imaginary) is another way to meditate for happiness.
 Picture your happy place.
 Perhaps a beautiful nature scene of mountains, green, forest, or pastures.
 Try to describe the colors, smells, textures, and emotions of being there.
 Connect with this place in your mind.

 Anchoring your meditation to an object, such as a stone, can also be helpful.
 Hold the stone while you meditate.
 Concentrate on how it feels.
-Imagine there is a light coming from the stone that passes through your body, and relax each body part as the light travels through it.
+Imagine light coming from the rock that passes through your body, and relax each body part as the light travels through it.
 This stone can be carried with you throughout the day as a reminder of your positive meditation.

 Meditations for Calm